mathrick/godot-quick-layout-changer/README.md

   subsequent Godot releases will not be picked up automatically and will need a new release of the plugin

-If you run into problems, please open an issue, and I'll do my best to fix it.
+If you run into any problems, please open an issue, and I'll do my best to fix it.